 Most expat communities are in Sao Miguel and Terceira.
 Sao Miguel is the most developed region, so house prices there are approximately 40% higher than Terceira.
 According to Numbeo, the rental cost of a one-bedroom flat in Ponta Delgada will start from €500 per month compared to €350 in Angra do Heroísmo, one of the major towns in Terceira.

-As an official part of Portugal, buying a property in the Azores is similar to on the mainland.
+As an official region of Portugal, buying a property in the Azores is similar to on the mainland in terms of the bureaucracy.
 You just need an attorney to prepare the contract, check if the taxes and obligations of the chosen property are paid and arrange to settle the documents with the notary office.
-Simple.

 Madeira, like the Azores, is an archipelago.
-It has two inhabited islands, Madeira and Porto Santos Island, and groups of small rocky islands with no permanent population – the Desertas Islands and the Savage Islands.
-Madeira is southwest of Portugal, not far from Morocco, and it was discovered in the 15th century.
-According to artefacts found on the islands, the Vikings and the Romans reached the territories a few centuries before.
+It has two inhabited islands, Madeira and Porto Santos Island, and groups of small rocky islands with no permanent population: the Desertas Islands and the Savage Islands.
+Madeira is southwest of Portugal, to the north of the Canaries, and according to artefacts found on the islands, the Vikings and the Romans knew about the territories a long time ago.

 Life on the Madeira Islands is peaceful.
-The entire population is just over 250,000 people, most of them concentrated on Madeira itself.
-The Savage and Desertas Islands are mainly rocky foundations, only visited by biologists and other scientists.
+The entire population is just over 250,000, and most of them are concentrated on Madeira itself.
+The Savage and Desertas Islands are mainly rocky, only visited by biologists and other scientists.
 Every year, more than one million people visit the archipelago, mostly from Portugal, Germany and Scandinavia.